-In the comments section of the previous post, which considered the idea of labor as the sole creator of value, a participant provided a link to an interesting lecture by Steve Keen.
-Although I had not seen the lecture prior to posting, broadly speaking I have been aware of Keen’s developing perspective on Marx’s theory of value since reading the first edition of Debunking Economics.
-It may not have been evident to most readers, but partly I had Keen’s critique in mind when writing the post.
+In relation to the previous post, which considered the idea of labor as the sole creator of value, a reader provided a link to an interesting lecture by Steve Keen.
+Although I had not seen the lecture prior to posting, broadly speaking I have been aware of Keen’s developing perspective on Marx’s theory of value since reading the first edition of Debunking Economics and have followed his work with interest since then.
+Although it may not have been evident to most readers, partly I had Keen’s critique in mind when writing the post.
 It seems to me that his analysis highlights a need for those of us who defend Marx’s theory to explain why it is correct to consider labor the sole creator of value.
 In entertaining one possible rationale, the previous post was not intended as a proof of anything.
 Otherwise, I would have titled it a proof rather than a musing.
 But now it might be worth backtracking a little to provide some background on the rationale for that post.

 Consider two statements:

 1. Labor is the sole creator of value.

 2. Labor is the sole creator of surplus value.

 The most effective way to establish the truth of the two statements would be simply to prove 1.
 If 1 is true, then obviously 2 is trivially also true.

 Having established 1, and hence 2, we could then go on to consider explanations of how surplus value actually comes about.
 That is, the way would then be clear to explain how it is possible for labor to create more value than is required for its own reproduction.